19 Day Trips from Seville: Beautiful Towns, Beaches & Historic Cities Nearby

 While getting lost in the streets of the white village, make sure you don’t miss out on Monasterio de la Encarnación and the Old University on top of the hill.

-There are many beautiful buildings and doors nestled in the narrow streets, but one of the best things to see in Osuna historical center is the called de San Pedro street where you’ll find several spectacular examples of 16th-18th century baroque palaces.
+There are many beautiful buildings and doors nestled in the narrow streets, but one of the best things to see in Osuna historical center is the Calle de San Pedro street, where you’ll find several spectacular examples of 16th-18th-century Baroque palaces.

 Beyond the town’s attractions, Osuna hides a large area with several Roman and pre-Roman excavations worth checking out, the most noteworthy being the Coto de las Canteras.